microsoft/OCR-Form-Tools/docs/manual_testing/manual-test-runbook.md

 #### Scenario Seven ####

 **Given** I've trained or composed at least one model
-**When** I train or compose another model, go to the analyze page, and click the choose model button
+**When** I train or compose another model, go to the analyze page and click the choose model button
 **Then** I should see the top five most recently change models (since pulling this change)

 ___